vmware/Holodeck/docs/index.md

 ### Create new nested ESX hosts

-You can dynamically add new ESXi hosts to an existing site using the New-HoloDeckESXiNodes cmdlet.
+You can dynamically add new ESX hosts to an existing site using the New-HoloDeckESXiNodes cmdlet.

 ```
 New-HoloDeckESXiNodes -Nodes <No. of Nodes> -CPU <No. of vCPU> -MemoryInGb <Memory in GB> -Site <'a' or 'b'> -vSANMode <'ESA' or 'OSA'>